opensearch-project/documentation-website/_automating-configurations/workflow-templates.md

 ## Parameters

-Each workflow template has a defined schema and a set of APIs with predefined defaults for each step.
-For more information about template parameter default values, see [Supported workflow templates](#supported-workflow-templates).
+Each workflow template has a defined schema and a set of APIs with predefined default values for each step.
+For more information about template parameter defaults, see [Supported workflow templates](#supported-workflow-templates).

 ### Overriding default values